Rais-19/hello-world/README.md

 # hello-world
-hello world, this is my first repository.
+Hello world,This is my first GitHub repository!

+I'm learning how to use GitHub and will be adding more cool projects soon. 🚀